Translating the Name

 Translating the Name is the debut EP by American rock band Saosin, released on June 17, 2003 through Death Do Us Part.
 The album was released before Anthony Green’s initial departure from the band to form the rock band Circa Survive (Green later returned on Saosin's 2016 album, Along the Shadow).
 It is also the band's only release to feature bass guitarist Zack Kennedy, as well as the only release to not feature drummer Alex Rodriguez.
 Guitarist Beau Burchell stated that Rodriguez intended to track the drums for Translating the Name but had a prior commitment with his former band Open Hand before he could join.
 Pat Magrath was hired as a session musician, and Magrath performed with Saosin briefly before Rodriguez joined.

 Translating the Name has been noted as one of the most influential and structured post-hardcore releases of the 2000s.
+Alternative Press said the album contains "emo lyrics, speedy tempos and intense vocals," and stated the opinion that the album represents scene music.